material-components/material-components-ios/components/Dialogs/README.md

 #### Dialogs Presentation Controller and Transition Controller

-Dialogs is comprised of two classes: MDCDialogPresentationController and MDCDialogTransitionController.
+Presenting dialogs utilizes two classes: MDCDialogPresentationController and MDCDialogTransitionController.
 These allow the presentation of view controllers in a material specificed manner.
 MDCDialogPresentationController is a subclass of UIPresentationController that observes the presented view controller for preferred content size.
 MDCDialogTransitionController implements UIViewControllerAnimatedTransitioning and UIViewControllerTransitioningDelegate to vend the presentation controller during the transition.

+#### Alert Controller

+MDCAlertController provides a simple interface for developers to present a simple modal dialog according to the material spec.

 ## Installation